qua-platform/quam/docs/components/custom-components.md

 ac_dc_gate = AcDcGate(id="plunger_gate", dc_voltage=0.43, opx_output=("con1", 1))
 ```

 Notice that the keyword argument `opx_output` now also needs to be passed.
-This is because it's a required argument for [quam.components.channels.SingleChannel][].
+This is because it's a required argument for [SingleChannel][quam.components.channels.SingleChannel].